larjel/EmployeeManagement/readme.md

 # Employee management system
-This is a simple staff management program written in Java.
+This is a simple employee management program written in Java.
 Data is entered and read via the command prompt (using Scanner for input).
-All data is hold in volatile memory.
+All data is held in volatile memory.

 Some of the things you can do: